opencog/atomspace/opencog/persist/sql/README.md

 ---------------------
 Optionally, download and install UnixODBC devel packages.
 Do NOT use IODBC, it fails to support UTF-8.
-The postgres drivers seem to be considerably faster; the use of the ODBC driver is dicouraged, unlesss you really need it or really like it.
+The Postgres drivers seem to be considerably faster; the use of the ODBC driver is discouraged, unless you really need it or really like it.

 ```
   sudo apt-get install unixodbc-dev odbc-postgresql